 With Sketch for Teams you can bring everyone into the design process.
 You can add an unlimited number of Viewers to preview designs and prototypes, and comment for free.
 You only pay for Contributors who edit and upload designs and they’ll get access to the Mac app as part of your Sketch for Teams subscription — which means no more license keys!
 Better still, you can manage your team members and billing from a simple, central dashboard.

 We’re just getting started with Sketch for Teams.
 Here’s what you can look forward to in the next 12 months.
 Very soon you’ll be able to organize your documents into projects and manage the status of your work.
 We’ll also be adding a Full Canvas view so you get a quick overview of your documents on Cloud.

-Right now, you can comment on specific Artboards, but we’ll be adding the ability to comment in context with Annotations.
+Right now, you can comment on individual Artboards, but we’ll be adding the ability to comment on specific elements too.
 We’re planning to pull those comments back into the Mac app as well.

 You’ll be able to store and distribute Plugins and Libraries automatically via Cloud, making onboarding a breeze.
 And with a new Cloud API, it will be easier than ever to integrate with your favorite third-party tools and services.

 For developers, we’re bringing an Inspector to Cloud so you can grab code, view specs and download production ready assets, without having to open the Mac app.